lilianabraescu/ExData_Plotting1/README.md

 ## Plotting Assignment 1 for Exploratory Data Analysis
 ### Introduction
 This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which are available on the course web site:
+In particular, we will be using the "Individual household electric power consumption Data Set" which are available on the course web site.

 **Dataset:** Electric power consumption [20Mb]